chae1/editor/README.md

 <img src="https://github.com/chae1/editor/assets/29856486/381a0c16-9729-460f-9a82-04df2de4760d" width="350">

 ## How to run
+Server programs are placed in editor/server/.
+Client programs are placed in editor/client/build/.
 ### Windows
 Following commands are for cmd.
 Use equivalent commands if you use other shells.
 #### Client